AnghelLeonard/Hibernate-SpringBoot/README.md

 54. **[How To Store `java.time.YearMonth` As `Integer` Or `Date` Via Hibernate Types Library](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootYearMonth)**

-**Description:** [Hibernate Types](https://github.com/vladmihalcea/hibernate-types) is a set of extra types not supported by Hibernate by default.
+**Description:** [Hibernate Types](https://github.com/vladmihalcea/hibernate-types) is a set of extra types not supported by default in Hibernate Core.
 One of these types is `java.time.YearMonth`.
-This is a Spring Boot application that uses Hibernate Type to store this `YearMonth` in a MySQL database as integer or `Date`.
+This is a Spring Boot application that uses Hibernate Type to store this `YearMonth` in a MySQL database as integer or date.

-**Key points:**\
+**Key points:**
-     - for Maven, add Hibernate Types as a dependency in pom.xml\
+- for Maven, add Hibernate Types as a dependency in `pom.xml`
 - in entity use `@TypeDef` to map `typeClass` to `defaultForType`

 **Output example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootYearMonth/Hibernate%20Types%20library.png)